vitiral/wheat/README.md

   refcount/GC or possibly const.
 It will be desroyed at end of scope, which may simply decrement the refcount.
 Cloning (`v.clone()`) may simply increase the number of references instead of making a new value.
-- `mut var [type]` declares an _exlusive mutable reference_.
+- `mut var [type]` declares an _exlusive reference_.
 It can be given to other functions as a mutable or immutable reference.
 The lifetime (`lt$`) tracker will ensure that it is not used while other functions have access to it.
 - `var [type]` declares an _immutable reference_.
 It can be given to other functions or stored inside collections.
 It is guaranteed safe by the `lt$` tracker.